umihico/minigun-requests/README.md

 ```

 + If you get 'error' in result, look at [Advanced Usage](#advanced-usage)
-+ Trial account is up to 1000 requests for one host per day.
++ Trial account is up to 1000 requests per each host per 24 hours.
 + "trial5" is unlimited trial account but return only 5 results.

 ### 1 cent = 100 requests! from $3